 Bulgaria is also the second most biologically-diverse country in Europe thanks to its rare animal and plant species.

 Hey!
 I’m Alex – Polly’s guest writer for this section!
 She chose me to write this section because I am a massive animal lover and have had unusual encounters with animals on almost every trip to Bulgaria.
 At this point, I’d say it’s a rite of passage to be accepted not only into a local’s house, but also by the local stray dogs / cats / horses / donkeys / cattle.
-If you want your very own companion for a day, just show a little kindness (and, always a good rule of thumb: be way or any aggression).
+If you want your very own companion for a day, just show a little kindness (and, always a good rule of thumb: beware of any aggression).

 One of the adorable mutts we met along our travels accompanied us for an 8 mile hike: leading the way, enjoying nature, drinking water and eating Banitsa our of our hands!
 Be careful though – You might just fall in love and want to take the little guy home with you!